-- 3. To interact with the map, mouse-over any of the countries to see the full country name and, when data exists, the value for that country. - 4.
-On the Sales Trend map, click Canada to launch the Interactive Sales Report, displaying the information for Canada only.
+3. To interact with the map, mouse-over any of the countries to see the full country name and, when it has data, the value for that country.

+4. On the Sales Trend map, click Canada to launch the Interactive Sales Report, displaying the information for Canada only.
 From there, you can modify the underlying report as needed.

-To upload JRXML reports, see "Adding Reports Directly to the Repository" on page 157.
+To upload JRXML reports, see "Adding Reports Directly to the Repository" on page 171.